 Young carers often do more chores than other children would normally have to do.
 On top of providing emotional support to the person they are caring for, they may also have to learn how to nurse them or look after their personal needs like bathing and dressing.
 Such tasks can be difficult for grown adults to deal with, let alone young children.

-Here’s some advice for if you’re struggling as a young carer:
+Here’s some advice from the NHS website for if you’re struggling as a young carer:

 Where can I turn for help?

 1. Your teachers could be a good place to start when reaching out for support if you are a young carer.
 They could point you in the direction of getting some help from appropriate authorities.

 2. A social worker from your local council can arrange to pay you a visit and offer you support if you or your parents request this.
 Social workers may also be asked to help a young carer's family if there are problems.

 3. Childline is a free and confidential telephone helpline for children on 0800 11 11.
 You can talk to someone there who may be able to give you advice and get you help and they won't tell anyone that you have called.

 4. If you're worried about your health, or the health of the person you care for, speak to a doctor or GP.